Protecting Your Work Online

 JavaScript and other browser-based solutions to this problem don’t exist.

 It’s not unlike installing a steel door and deadbolt on the front of your house, but tearing down the fence and removing your back door at the same time.
-Although a JavaScript solution might work in some browsers, it can be circumvented by attacks as simple as pressing the Print Screen key.
-More sophisticated measures, such as those implemented at Flickr, can also be defeated in about thirty seconds.
+Although a JavaScript trick might work in some browsers, it can be circumvented by attacks that are as simple as pressing the “Print Screen” key.
+More sophisticated measures, such as those implemented at Flickr, can still be defeated in about thirty seconds.